vrest-io/command-executer/README.md

     * Format: {{commandExecutorBaseURL}}/execute?command=<cmd to execute>
     * Note:
-      ** All dumps must be stored inside the command-executor directory, but in arbitrary directory structure of your choice.
+      ** All the scripts / data / dumps must be stored in any arbitrary directory structure of your choice, but that directory should be inside command-executor directory.
-      ** Suppose you have MySQL dump stored at location app-name/1.0.0/mysql/dumps/app-init.sql inside command-executor directory
-      ** Then you need to invoke the following through REST API to restore the dump
+      ** Suppose you have MySQL dump stored at location <command-executor DIRECTORY>/app-name/1.0.0/mysql/dumps/app-init.sql ** Then you need to invoke the following through REST API to restore the dump
          **** {{commandExecutorBaseURL}}/execute?command=mysql -uroot test-db < app-name/1.0.0/mysql/dumps/app-init.sql

 ## Troubleshooting and Feedback
-For any issues / feedback, please contact Dheeraj Aggarwal <dheeraj.aggarwal@optimizory.com>
+For any issues / feedback, please contact vREST Support <support@vrest.io>

 ## License
-Copyright Optimizory, All rights reserved
+License MIT